We aim to help Australians living with dementia remain financially independent for as long as possible and be less vulnerable to financial abuse

 If you do not have these plans in place then a court, tribunal, Public Advocates Office or health assessment board may need to appoint someone to take care of this for you.

 It is important to choose someone you trust as your attorney.
 You need to feel confident they will act in your best interests.

 This person could be your spouse, child, another relative or friend.
-Alternatively, it could be an independent person, such as the Public Trustee, or your solicitor.
+Alternatively, it could be an independent person, such as the public trustee in each state and territory - listed on the Australian Guardianship and Administration Council website - or your solicitor.
 Whoever you appoint needs to understand their responsibilities and legal obligations as an attorney.

 Some people prefer to appoint two people jointly to be their enduring powers of attorney.
 If you do this, you need to be confident that they will generally agree on decisions and what is in your best interests.
 They should live in close proximity to each other to perform their duties as your joint attorneys.

 No matter who you appoint, you should discuss your decision with your family so everyone knows and understands your wishes and use a lawyer to help you put the right sort of power of attorney in place.

 Once you become dependent on others for your day to day care or social contact, you do become more vulnerable to financial abuse.
 See Protecting you from financial abuse for more information on how to protect yourself from potential financial abuse and how to report suspected financial abuse.

 Hello world!
 I'm the modal body

 By submitting this form you acknowledge that you have read and accept our